Anyon condensation and tensor categories: Abstract

 \section{Abstract}

-Instead of studying anyon condensation in various concrete models, we take a bootstrap approach by considering an abstract situation, in which an anyon condensation happens in a 2-d topological phase with anyonic excitations given by a modular tensor category $\EC$; and the anyons in the condensed phase are given by another modular tensor category $\ED$.
-By a bootstrap analysis, we derive a relation between anyons in $\ED$-phase and anyons in $\EC$-phase from natural physical requirements.
-It turns out that the vacuum (or the tensor unit) $A$ in $\ED$-phase is necessary to be a connected commutative separable algebra in $\EC$, and the category $\ED$ is equivalent to the category of local $A$-modules as modular tensor categories.
-This condensation also produces a gapped domain wall with wall excitations given by the category of $A$-modules in $\EC$.
-A more general situation is also studied in this paper.
-We will also show how to determine such algebra $A$ from the initial and final data.
-Multi-condensations and 1-d condensations will also be briefly discussed.
-Examples will be given in the toric code model, Kitaev quantum double models, Levin-Wen types of lattice models and some chiral topological phases.
+Instead of studying anyon condensation in concrete models, we take an abstract approach.
+Assume that a system of anyons, which form a modular tensor category $\ED$, is obtained via an anyon condensation from another system of anyons (i.e. another modular tensor category $\EC$).
+By a bootstrap analysis, we derive the relation between $\EC$ and $\ED$ from natural physical requirements.
+It turns out that the tensor unit of $\ED$ can be identified with a connected commutative separable algebra $A$ in $\EC$.
+The modular tensor category $\ED$ consists of all deconfined particles and can be identified with the category of local $A$-modules in $\EC$.
+If this condensation occurs in a 2d region in the $\EC$-phase, then it also produces a 1d gapped domain wall between the $\EC$-phase and the $\ED$-phase.
+The confined and deconfined particles accumulate on the wall and form a fusion category that is precisely the category of right $A$-modules in $\EC$.
+We also consider condensations that are confined to a 1d line.
+We show how to determine the algebra $A$ from physical macroscopic data.
+We provide examples of anyon condensation in the toric code model, Kitaev quantum double models and Levin-Wen types of lattice models and in some chiral topological phases.
+In the end, we briefly discuss Witt equivalence between 2d topological phases.

+We also attach to this paper an Erratum and Addendum to the original version of “Anyon condensation and tensor categories” published in [Nucl.
+Phys.
+B 886 (2014) 436-482].